sethstone/commandbox-cicd-templates/README.md

 # commandbox-cicd-templates

-## Generate CI/CD templates for deploying your CFML application to the cloud
+Generate infrastructure-as-code files for deploying CFML application to your favorite cloud platforms.
-_Coming soon._

 ## Package Installation